Healthy Snacks NZ - Simple Solutions to Beat Picky Eating Blog - Moo Chews Review

 *Interesting Facts about Xylitol

-• Xylitol is generally well-tolerated, but in some rare cases might cause digestive side effects when consuming excessively.
+• Xylitol is generally well-tolerated, but in some rare cases, it might cause digestive side effects when consumed excessively.

 • Xylitol (like grapes, raisins, and chocolate) is toxic to dogs, and the devil is in a dose.